-The 1993 Giants and 1946 Tigers squared off for a ticket to the Final Four, with managers Joe Pryweller and Tom Davis trying every trick to get there.
+The 1993 Giants and 1946 Tigers squared off for a ticket to the Final

 The series went all the way to five games, with the home team winning each game.
 The series star was Giants pitcher Bill Swift, who won two games in overpowering fashion.
 Rod Beck also saved three games for a league leading eight saves.
 For Detroit, Roy Cullenbine was magnificent, hitting four home runs.
 But Hank Greenberg couldn't get going (for SF, Barry Bonds couldn't either), hurting the cause.